wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.7.4.1 =
+- Username can only contain: letters, numbers and .-*@.
+This is so the username field accepts what is allowed by WordPress for that field.

 = 3.7.4 =
 - Stripe Subscription now considers plan trial period settings.
 - Added CSS class names to the fields in the admin add/edit members interface.